Posts Tagged ‘orkney’

 Introduction

 Our days are about ‘the global issue’, about ‘climate change’.
 All temporary human conflicts dwarf in comparison to the disasters we are about to bring upon ourselves and all generations to come.
 We are about to lose a paradise, because of our greed and folly, our short-term thinking and ignorance, we are creating a ‘paradise-lost’, forever, a living hell for posterity.
 We may look at human life as a murderous deal or as a great spiritual opportunity, whatever it is, we all agree on the beauty of Nature (without us).
-Life is a miracle, that is its entrenching beauty; we can’t get enough of it although or because we don’t understand it and we live most of the time as if we will never cease to exist; we haven’t got a clue.
+Life is a miracle, that is its entrenching beauty; we can’t get enough of it, although or because we don’t understand it and we live most of the time as if we will never cease to exist; we haven’t got a clue.

-To what extent the global pollution is the major agent of the present climate change may be under debate, which only means there may be other considerable natural factors that have an influence as well.
+To what extent the global human pollution is the major agent of the present climate change may be under debate, which only means there may be other considerable natural factors that have an influence as well.
 For me it is a glimmer of hope that the present climate change may be exacerbated by accidental natural coincidences like planet alignments that cause gravitational friction within the liquid bodies of planets (tectonics, volcanism) and even in the body of the sun itself.
 I need this hope because otherwise I do not see how long-term effects of the present volume of ongoing destruction can be avoided, since the point of no return in terms of accelerating decline may well have been reached already in that case.

 Although we jolly well knew that there had been changes in climate most notably ‘remembered’ as ‘Ice Ages’, still in our everyday life’s experience the climate was quite stable although the weather was a bit unpredictable in the short term but as it was, not much climate change was going on, it seemed and it was no issue.
 This is remarkable because the Little Ice Age, a recent 500 year long cold spell in Europe lasted well into the 19th century (1850) and was known to geo-scientists and art-historians (winter landscapes).
 Things are changing now that the first extremities have manifested, we are a bit more aware of the global climate, but not yet of its status embedded in the solar system, it seems to me.

-Although there is still a strong and very powerful contingent of ‘climate change-deniers’ under scientists, politicians and business professionals, the wider public and media get more and more concerned; especially so when indeed now extreme circumstances are occurring in many different places and being highlighted by the media.
+Although there is still a strong and very powerful contingent of ‘climate change-deniers’ under scientists, politicians and business professionals, the wider public and responsible media get more and more concerned; especially so when indeed now extreme circumstances are occurring in many different places and being highlighted by the media.

 During my research concerning the recent Little Ice Age (1350-1850), I came across this graph where a similar glaciation and high wind circulation occurred during a period in the Neolithic.
 What especially intrigued me were the relative abrupt start and finish, this abruptness was accentuated by great temperature differences, from high to low in a short while, say, less than 50 years and at the end of ‘the age’ a similar sudden change again.

 I think it is important to view big issues over long periods of time in their proper perspective, we cannot deal with climate change properly when we have a rigid, short term view on the climate.
-There is no such thing as ‘a stable climate’, we very well know that, but what the leading causes for the big changes that occur are, we do not know so well, although now some strong indications are present.
+There is no such thing as ‘a stable climate’, we very well know that, but what the leading causes for the big changes that occur now are, we do not know so well, although at present some strong indications are present.

 Our everyday weather is a result of the inherent instability of the greater climate.
 There seems to be a theory which links the big climate changes of the past to the Sun’s activity.
 The so called sun spots, which have a recurrence cycle of about 11 years, would, in a bigger picture, be the causes of the ice ages.